-About the time that the student information system came on-line, a building became available near the center of the campus and presented an opportunity to consolidate student service activities in a single location.
-The same steering committee that oversaw the implementation of the system was asked to plan for the operation and renovation of this new Student Services Building.

-The initial reaction was to bring in an architect and start drawing lines.
-This impulse was rejected in favor of taking a few steps back from the current thinking.
+About the time that the student information system came on-line, a building became available near the center of the campus and presented an opportunity to consolidate student favor of taking a few steps back from the current thinking.
 The committee focused on the objective that students who visit this facility should be served as efficiently as possible including the novel notion that they might be able to satisfy their questions without talking to a single person.
 If that was not possible, then they should be served by only one individual whenever possible.
 The committee was reminded to take full advantage of the available technology.
 The committee began to analyze the kinds of questions and processes that caused students to visit their offices.
-They also considered what parts of their activities were essentially "back of the house" functions that could be separated from those functions that directly served the public, an important consideration given that not all units that serve students could fit into this building in their
+They also considered what parts of their activities were essentially "back of the house" functions that could be separated from those functions that directly served the public, an important consideration given that not all units that serve students could fit into this building in their entirety.